The ``Signature Segment`` of the Berlin Wall

 From 1961 to 1989, the Berlin Wall served both as a physical barrier as well as a symbol of division and repression.
 Families, friends, and communities were cut off from each other.
 And those who dared to cross from communist East Berlin to democratic West Berlin risked their lives.
 By the late 1980s, however, the communist hold over Eastern Europe was slipping, and residents of East Berlin, yearning for freedom, began to demonstrate for their rights.
 On the night of November 9, 1989, some courageous ones breached the wall.
 Thousands followed over the next two days, and international media captured unforgettable images of them crossing, peacefully, into West Berlin.
 For many, those images mark the end of the Cold War and the victory of democracy over communism.

 In 2009, Verbundnetz Gas (VNG) of Leipzig, Germany, purchased the Signature Segment and soon sent the Signature Segment on an education tour across Europe.
 In 2014, VNG presented the Signature Segment to the Atlantic Council, which sent the segment to the German Embassy in Washington, D.C., for display for the 25th anniversary of the fall of the Berlin Wall.
-On October 7, 2015, U.S. Secretary of State John Kerry formally accepted the segment on behalf of the United States Diplomacy Center from German President Joachim Gauck, one of the original signers.
+On October 7, 2015, U.S. Secretary of State John Kerry formally accepted the segment on behalf of the National Museum of American Diplomacy from German President Joachim Gauck, one of the original signers.